- What is Buyer Behavior?

 To put it another way, the brain isn’t divided into two halves.
 Systems 1 and 2 are not different entities; they work together.
 Both methods are susceptible to bias and error; neither is categorically “good” or “bad.”

 The theory of System 1 and System 2 from ‘Thinking Fast and Slow’ has quickly gained popularity both in the academic world and non-academic world.
-It’s important to note that the two are not tied together and can be biased as well as make certain errors and mistakes.
+However, it’s important to note that the two are not tied together and can be biased and make certain errors and mistakes.

 The Science of Persuasion with Robert Cialdini

 In 1984, Robert Cialdini published his book “Influence: The Psychology of Persuasion.”
-In it, he investigates the factors that influence people’s decisions, especially those related to sales and purchasing.
+He investigates the factors that influence people’s decisions, especially those related to sales and purchasing.

-At the heart of his research is the notion that decision-making is difficult, so people use a variety of guidelines and decision-making patterns when deciding what to do, how to behave, or what course of action to take in a given situation.
+At the heart of his research is the notion that decision-making is difficult.
+Hence, people use various guidelines and decision-making patterns when deciding what to do, how to behave, or what course of action to take in a given situation.

-Recognizing these patterns and using them ethically can greatly increase the chances that a well-established marketing strategy will perform at higher rates.
-There is no doubt that there is a science to how we are persuaded, and much of it can be a bit shocking.
+Recognizing these patterns and using them ethically can greatly increase the chances of a well-established marketing strategy performing at higher rates.
+However, there is no doubt that there is a science to how we are persuaded, and much of it can be a bit shocking.

 When it comes to persuasion, Cialdini identified six key principles: reciprocity, scarcity, authority, commitment and consistency, liking, and consensus or social proof.